jdostalsharp/TeaTimer/README.md

 # TeaTimer
-ANnroid app to time your tea brewing expeditions
+Android app to time your tea brewing expeditions